Society-for-Internet-Blaseball-Research/sibr.dev/src/pages/blog/basic_linear_modeling.md

 </table>

 This is not independent of double plays, of course; if you successfully turn double plays you prevent runners from advancing.
 But it might also include ability to "hold the runners," though that is very speculative.
 I need to stress: this is probably the sketchiest fit in this entire post.
-Including the distance from home plate increases the R^2^ from 0.1 to 0.3, which is kind of wild given how small that coefficient is.
-But regardless, the *hint* of a signal here is something like this: **reflex** might be involved in handling baserunners, and infielders might have a better shot at holding runners than outfielders.
+Including the distance from home plate increases the R<sup>2</sup> from 0.1 to 0.3, which is kind of wild given how small that coefficient is.
+But regardless, the *hint* of a signal here is something like this: **Reflex** might be involved in handling baserunners, and infielders might have a better shot at holding runners than outfielders.

+## Conclusion

+Well, that's about it for now.
+I haven't covered every possible stat you could run against attributes, but hopefully my results are useful to give you an idea of what is likely at play here.
+There are tons of ways to build on this sort of basic picture, many of which are already under way over in the SIBR discord (not to imply that people are building on _my work specifically_; we've been doing a lot of work in parallel).
+Here are few things that I'm currently interested in:

+- More complex regressions for certain stats: simple counting stats might be better served by using the log of the data (for reasons involving words like "heteroskedasticity"), or perhaps a Poisson regression.
+- Per-PA or per-pitch analysis: look at the data on a "does a certain outcome happen or not, yes/no" level.
+This requires logistic regression, which is its own can of worms, but has in the past been very successful at getting insight into the Beta simulation (and has had some work done on it for the new sim already, by KJC and others).
+- "Geography" (defender positioning and hit location) and its effects on defense: there is now an entire channel in SIBR with this name, where we have been analyzing these factors.
+It is clearly very important, and I have only barely touched it in this post.
+- Batter and pitcher "Zones": KJC in the SIBR discord did some fantastic work using a logistic-regression-based ML model, looking at (an indirect measure of) hit location and how it relates to the "heatmaps" that batters and pitchers all have.
+A few days ago I took his results and combed through them carefully, and I think I found some interesting patterns, but it is very complex and noisy right now.
+Two players got their Zones "maxed out" in the NEW Season 1 Election, so hopefully they have noticeable outcome differences that we can investigate at the end of NEW Season 2...

+If you're interested in contributing to our collective understanding of NEW Blaseball, I invite you to go to the SIBR Discord and grab the Research Access role.
+There are many awesome people in that section of the server who have been really helpful to me and others in getting started doing research and analysis on Blaseball!
+We love to see people trying to figure stuff out, even if it's "just a first attempt" or whatever.